 Everyone tells a fib now and then.
-But children with ADHD are actually predisposed to tell habitual lies.
+But children with ADD are actually predisposed to tell habitual lies.
+Why?
 Learn about ADHD and lying, and more importantly — what you can do to stop it.

 Few things damage the trust of parents of children with ADHD as quickly or deeply as habitual lying.
 I don’t mean the little white lies that everyone tells once in a while, but repeated lying that causes conflicts and difficulties.

-Some children with ADHD may not be dishonest as much as they are victims of uncontrolled ADHD symptoms.
+Some children with attention deficit hyperactivity disorder (ADHD or ADD) may not be dishonest as much as they are victims of uncontrolled ADHD symptoms.
 Barry’s mother, for example, tells him to come right home after school, because the family is going out to dinner.
 Distracted and rushing, he mumbles, “Yeah, OK, Mom.”
 In the course of a hectic day, he forgets his mother’s reminder and walks in an hour late.
 When his parents confront him, Barry stubbornly argues that his mom never told him to be home early.
 Is he lying?
 No, he forgot.
 It is an organization and record-keeping issue, not an honesty issue.

 Manage Symptoms of ADHD and Lying